MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Not nullable.
 The value is the union of strings set here and on the associated application entity's tags property.Supports $filter (eq, not, ge, le, startsWith).
                 \[TokenEncryptionKeyId \<String\>\]: Specifies the keyId of a public key from the keyCredentials collection.
-When configured, Azure AD issues tokens for this application encrypted using the key specified by this property.
+When configured, Microsoft Entra ID issues tokens for this application encrypted using the key specified by this property.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
                 \[TokenIssuancePolicies \<IMicrosoftGraphTokenIssuancePolicy\[\]\>\]: The tokenIssuancePolicies assigned to this service principal.
 Supports $expand.